 Was Corbyn wrong to talk to the IRA?
 If he was then it goes without saying that the Conservative Government and Thatcher were wrong also.

 Is he a terrorist sympathiser?
-I don't believe that for one minute, he is against injustice, killing, bombing and believes that sometimes you have to talk to people to get issues resolved.
+He has said may times that, he is against injustice, killing, bombing and believes that sometimes you have to talk to people to get issues resolved.
 That's not a unique view, most of the UN and EU and NATO prefer to talk rather than just blowing people up.
-We'll they do when the country can fight back, like russia, if its just a small country .... like Iraq, we just blown them up, especially if they have oil.
+We'll they do when the country can fight back, like russia, if its just a small country .... like Iraq, we just blow them up, or invade, especially if they have oil.